matthewblain/crosstowntrail-web/cue-sheets/bike-north.md

 * Turn right on 17th.
 * Turn right on Kirkham and go one block to 16th (bottom of Hidden Garden Steps).
 * Turn left on 16th and go one block to Irving.
-* Segment 3 North ends at 16th and Judah.
+* Section 3 North ends at 16th and Judah.
 (Note: Bicycles are not allowed on N Judah; bus routes 28, 7, 43, 44, and 6 are nearby).

 <div style="page-break-after: always;"></div>

-## Section 4 North  Bike
+## Section 4 - Bike North
 Judah and 16th Avenue Across Golden Gate Park to Geary and Presidio Parkway
 2.2 miles / 100' elevation gain

-* Segment 4 North starts at 16th and Judah.
+* Section 4 North starts at 16th and Judah.
 (Note: Bicycles are not allowed on N Judah; bus routes 28, 7, 43, 44, and 6 are nearby)
 * Ride down (North) 16th Avenue to Irving and turn left.
 * Turn right at 20th Avenue.
 * Continue straight into Golden Gate Park on path.
 (Note: **restrooms** available on MLK just east of Crossover Drive).